RESEARCH STARTER

 After graduation and commissioning, the newly appointed second lieutenant or naval ensign undergoes flight training, which takes two to three years.
 During this time, new pilots learn all the basics of flying—formation flying, instrument flying, and, finally, aerial warfare.

-Fighter Aircraft of the U.S. Navy and Air Force
+Fighter Aircraft of the US Navy and Air Force

-In 2001, U.S. Air Force pilots could expect to fly the F-16 Fighting Falcon or the F-15 Strike Eaglewhich could reach speeds in excess of 1,000 miles per hour.
+In 2001, US Air Force pilots could expect to fly the F-16 Fighting Falcon or the F-15 Strike Eagle—which could reach speeds in excess of 1,000 miles per hour (around 1,600 kilometers per hour).
 Another attack airplane in the Air Force inventory was the A-10 Warthog, the tank killer of the Gulf War.
 The F-16 and F-15 were actual fighters, while the A-10 was an attack aircraft.
 Its strength was in "tank-busting" and ordnance delivery.
 The A-10's straight-wing design gave it the advantage of more wing area to carry a bigger bomb load than the F-15 or F-16.
-The integrated gun was also larger, with 30 millimeters on the A-10 versus 20 millimeters on the other aircraft.
+The integrated gun was also larger, with 30 millimeters (mm) on the A-10 versus 20mm on the other aircraft.
 While the mission of the A-10 was ground attack, the F-15 and F-16 could perform both ground attack and aerial warfare missions.
 They could attack ground targets, but they excelled in the air-to-air arena.
-By the early 2020s, Air Force fighter pilots could expect to fly the F-15C Eagle or the F-22 Raptor.
+By the early 2020s, Air Force fighter pilots typically flew aircraft such as the F-22 Raptor and the F-35A Lightning II.
+The older F-15C Eagle, once a principal air-superiority platform, was gradually retired from active-duty service during the mid-2020s and replaced in part by the upgraded F-15EX Eagle II.

 In the early 2000s, Navy fighter pilots flew the F-14 Tomcat and the F/A-18 Hornet.
-Each airplane, carrier-based and used for air-to-air fighting and ground attack, flew faster than 1,000 miles per hour.
+Each airplane, carrier-based and used for air-to-air fighting and ground attack, flew faster than 1,000 miles (1,609 kilometers) per hour.
 While the F-14 came off the Grumman's design table as a fighter aircraft, the F/A-18 was a multimission aircraft.
 The F/A-18 was eventually intended to take on all fleet defense roles and ground attack, phasing out the F-14.
-By the early 2020s, Navy pilots flew the Super Horneteither the one or two-seat version.
+By the early 2020s, Navy pilots flew the Super Hornet—either the one or two-seat version.

-Despite these differences, plans in the early 2020s began to move all U.S. fighter pilots to the F-35 Joint Strike Fighter.
+Despite these differences, plans in the early 2020s began to move all US fighter pilots to the F-35 Joint Strike Fighter.
 Unlike Air Force aircraft, there are special considerations for naval aviation.
 They must be able to take the abuse of being aboard ships and dealing with the harsh saltwater environment.
 While all tactical jets are built to survive extreme wear, the navy aircraft are constructed more sturdily to survive the catapult shots for takeoff and the hard landings required to land aboard a floating runway.

 Once Navy fighter pilots complete their missions, they must return to the ship.
 While the Air Force pilots have the luxury of landing on long runways, the naval aviator faces the daunting task of landing a multiton fighter on a pitching carrier deck.